kenjennings/AtariChristmas2021/README.md

 2) Use colors more like a Christmas Tree
 3) Use a (partial) redefined character set to provide the new colored asterix for building the tree.

 Yes, this does make the demo a little bigger, but it is still smaller than the original demo by over 100 bytes.
+(Amazing considering it had to add 32 bytes for the character set.)

 ---